 At Shifa Breast Clinic, a multidisciplinary team of professionals provides personalized care to breast cancer patients by offering effective options for diagnosis and treatment including complex and rare conditions.

 A breast cancer diagnosis can be overwhelming and to help patients get through each stage from screening to treatment, the clinic offers the services of a breast nurse educator and navigator.

 - Consultation with board-certified, internationally trained oncologists, surgeons, pathologists, radiologists, etc.

 - Breast ultrasound

-Breast cancer is a malignant (cancerous) tumor that starts from cells of the breast.
-The disease occurs mostly in women, but men can get breast cancer as well.
-When tumor cells reach the lymph nodes in the axilla, then the chance of its spread to other parts of the body increases.
+Breast cancer is a malignant (cancerous) tumour that starts from cells of the breast.
+The disease occurs mostly in women, but men can also be a victim of breast cancer.
+When tumour cells reach the lymph nodes in the axilla, then the chance of its spread to other parts of the body increases.
 Yet we do not know exactly what causes breast cancer, but we do know that certain risk factors are linked to the disease.
-Having a single risk factor or even several, does not mean that a person will get the disease.
+Having a single risk factor or even several does not mean that a person will get the disease.
 Some women who have one or more risk factors never get breast cancer, and most women, who do get breast cancer, do not have any risk factor.
 While all women are at risk for breast cancer, the risk factors explained later can increase a woman’s chances of having the disease.

 Staging & Treatment:

 To guide treatment, breast cancer is “staged.”
 The stage is based on: